Skip to main content

 Another area of advanced inquiry concerns the “data privacy gap” for wellness programs operating outside of an employer’s group health plan.
 As established, HIPAA’s stringent privacy and security rules do not apply to the employer as an employer, only to covered entities like health plans.

-When a wellness program is administered by the employer directly or through a third-party vendor not associated with the health plan, the collected is not PHI.
+When a wellness program is administered by the employer directly or through a third-party vendor not associated with the health plan, the health information collected is not PHI.
 While GINA and the ADA impose confidentiality requirements, the detailed security standards mandated by HIPAA (e.g. administrative, physical, and technical safeguards) do not automatically apply.

 This creates a scenario where sensitive health data could be less protected than data held by a health plan.
 An academically rigorous assessment of a program would involve scrutinizing the contractual agreements with third-party wellness vendors.